Alignment vs. Drift: The Gentle Practice of Staying True

 The Monday Morning Check-In

-Before the week’s chaos begins, ask:
+Before the week’s chaos begins, complete this 5-minute check:

 These aren’t deep philosophical inquiries.
 They’re quick gut checks.
 The body knows drift before the mind admits it.